Cargill/splinter/man/transact-workload.1.md

   of submitting the HTTP requests. (default: `30`)

 `--workload WORKLOAD `
 : The workload to be submitted.
-The possibly value is `smallbank`.
-The smallbank workload submits batches containing sabre Transactions for smallbank payloads.
+The possible values are `smallbank` or `command`.
+  Determines the type of sabre transactions contained within the batches submitted by the workload, either smallbank or command payloads.

 EXAMPLES
 ========